Fall 2022 Financial Information

 Cancellation of Student Schedules for Non-Payment of Tuition and Fees

-Students are expected to pay all tuition and fees by the published deadline for each semester they enroll.
+Students are expected to pay all tuition and fees by the published deadline each semester.
 In accordance with FSU Regulation-5.081 Tuition, Fees, Payment, students who do not pay tuition and fees or make arrangements to pay tuition and fees by the end of the established fee payment deadline may have their schedules cancelled and academic progress discontinued for the semester.
-Students who are cancelled for non-payment of tuition and fees will lose access to Blackboard for their courses and not be permitted to attend classes or receive grades after the cancellation takes place.
+Students who are cancelled for non-payment of tuition and fees will not receive grades after the cancellation takes place.
 For more information, please reference http://regulations.fsu.edu/content/download/21865/140868/file/Chapter5code.revised.11.2014-linked.pdf.

 It is important that all students ensure they have an active FSU e-mail account.
 The FSU e-mail account is the official method by which the University will communicate with students concerning any outstanding financial obligations, including outstanding tuition and fees.
 Students will receive an official e-mail communication from the Office of Student Business Services at the end of the second week of the semester alerting them to the possibility of the cancellation of their current term’s schedule.
 Students will then have the opportunity to pay tuition and fees or make arrangements to pay tuition and fees to avoid being cancelled.

 Students may check their account status online at any time at http://my.fsu.edu (from Student Account Quicklinks, click Account Statement) to determine any amounts owed to the University and to verify that payments have been made.

 Reinstatement of Student Schedules Cancelled for Non-Payment of Tuition and Fees